neutron-org/neutron-docs/docs/neutron/modules/cron/overview.md

 This document specifies the Cron module for the Neutron network.

-Cron module implement a mechanism to add cron schedules through governance proposals to execute arbitrary cosmwasm messages with given period.
+The Cron module implements a mechanism to add cron schedules through governance proposals to execute arbitrary CosmWasm messages with a given period.

 ## Concepts